Albuquerque International Balloon Fiesta Photo Guide

 Tripods are nearly useless here—there are too many people moving around.
 Shoot handheld at high ISO.

-You’ll really annoy folks and get in the way of crews unless you are a good distance away with sticks.
+Also, you’ll really annoy folks and get in the way of crews unless you are a good distance away.

 Balloonists are friendly and used to photographers—just be respectful, ask permission, and stay out of the way